openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

     within your organization.
 This code becomes part of the URL for your library, so do not include spaces or special characters in the code.

-.. note:: Enter new library information carefully.
-After you create a new
-     library, you cannot delete it.
-The Library Code becomes part of the URL for your library.

 4. Click **Create**.

 You see the new library, to which you can now add components.
 For details about adding components to a library, see :ref:`Add Components to a Library`.

-The system-generated Library ID for the new library is shown in the sidebar.
+The system-generated Library ID for the new library appears in the sidebar.

   .. image:: ../Images/ContentLibraryID.png
      :alt: The Library ID for the new library is shown the sidebar

-.. note:: You might want to copy or make a note of the Library ID for the    new library.
+.. note:: Copy or make a note of the Library ID for the new library.
 When you add a randomized content block to a course unit, you use the Library ID to specify this library as a source for the randomized content.

 .. _Edit a Library: